 Today, Carnival is less about religion and more about culture.
 It is a time for people of all ethnicities and religions to come together to have fun.
 Many participants are not doing it because they are preparing to give anything up afterward, but because they consider it a national holiday and a fundamental part of their culture.

-For an Agile Mardi Gras, part of the Agile20 Reflect Festival, how would you “play mas”?.
+For an Agile Mardi Gras, part of the Agile20 Reflect Festival, how would you “play mas”?
 How do bring ideas so many people and ideas together (even in conflict) and reinvent everything to make it your own?
-What figurative music and common purpose brings us together and helps us communicate?
+What figurative music and common purpose bring us together and help us communicate?

 Everyone is invited to the celebration.

 Will you be rocking the “ole mas” or the “pretty mas”?
 A little bit of both?

 Regardless, our theme is: *Making the Old New”.
 How will we take our 20-year-old (and even older) traditions together, and make them new for our time — which is now?